spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/10-register-manage-maas-cloud-accounts.md

 3. Locate **MAAS** on the **Cloud Accounts** page and click **Add MAAS Account**.

-4. Enter values for properties listed in the following table.
+4. On the **Add maas cloud account** pop-up, enter values for properties listed in the following table based for your PCG registration scenario.

 | Property | Description |